Ofiregev/Ex2_oop/README.md

 ----------------------------------------------------------------------------end of the interface-------------------------------------------------------------------------------------------------------

-Because of the fact that i needed to use many algorithms to implements this class i assisted many data structure.
+Because of the fact that we needed to use many algorithms to implements this class we assisted many data structure.
 GraphClass g - The graph which the algorithms in this class are run on.

 HashMap<Integer, Double> dist - saving the shortest path for every node in the graph.